-In my experience as a DEI manager for one of the biggest tech companies in the world, and as a woman of color, I see a lot of success.
-I also see a lot of failure around career inequities.
-In particular, women tend to get a lot of career advice but not enough career access.
+In my experience as a DEI manager for one of the biggest tech companies in the world, and as a woman of color, , I’ve seen both real progress and persistent inequities.
+People often receive plenty of career advice, but far fewer introductions to the spaces where decisions are made.

-One way to address this gap is through mentorship and sponsorship programs.
-“What’s the difference?”, you might be thinking.
-Let’s get into it, as well as the best ways to find mentors and sponsors and how to ensure that your relationship is successful.
+One powerful way to close this gap is through mentorship and sponsorship programs.
+“What’s the difference?” you might be wondering.
+Let’s break it down — along with how to find mentors and sponsors, and how to build relationships that actually move your career forward.

 Differences Between Mentorship and Sponsorship